cronvel/rest-query/README.md

 * a PUT request on a subpart of a document (it's internally transformed into a PATCH request)
 * executed before the document is modified, if it rejects the modification is aborted

-The `context.incomingPatch` contains the patch about to be issued: it can be altered by the hook.
+The `context.hook.incomingPatch` contains the patch about to be issued: it can be altered by the hook.

-The `context.existingDocument` is always set, and contains the document that will be patched (before the patch).
+The `context.hook.existingDocument` is always set, and contains the document that will be patched (before the patch).

 The `context.objectNode` contains the *objectNode* about to be patched.